-- Agents selector: Click the selector and check the boxes of the Enterprise Agents to which this Notification Rule will be assigned.
+- Enterprise Agents: Click the selector and check the boxes of the Enterprise Agents to which this Notification Rule will be assigned.

 - All/Any operator: Set the selector to Any (logical OR) or All (logical AND) which applies to the conditions listed below.

 - Conditions: As explained above, Last Contact, Clock Offset or Agent Version is Outdated, along with the appropriate operator and operand, if applicable.